Bacton Gas Terminal: Carrack and Cutter

-Carrack QA and Carrack West (49/9, 49/14 and 49/15) are located approximately 120 km North East of Bacton Terminal.
+Carrack QA and Carrack West (49/9, 49/14 and 49/15) are located approximately 120 km north east of Bacton.
 Production started in 2003.
 It is owned by Shell and Esso and run by Shell.
-Cutter QC exports gas via Carrack QA.
-Piped to Bacton via Clipper complex.
+Cutter QC exports gas via Carrack QA, and then pipes it to Bacton via the Clipper complex.

 Shearwater

-Run by Shell but owned by 28% by Shell UK Ltd, 28% by Esso Exploration & Production UK Ltd, 28% by ARCO British Ltd, 12% by Superior Oil (UK) Ltd, and 4% by Canadian Superior Oil UK Ltd. Discovered in September 1988 with production starting in September 2000.
-Connects to Bacton via the SEAL pipeline (Shearwater Elgin Area Line).
+Run by Shell but owned 28% by Shell UK Ltd, 28% by Esso Exploration & Production UK Ltd, 28% by ARCO British Ltd, 12% by Superior Oil (UK) Ltd, and 4% by Canadian Superior Oil UK Ltd. Discovered in September 1988 with production starting in September 2000, it connects to Bacton via the Shearwater Elgin Area Line.
 The 474 km SEAL pipeline also connects to the Elgin-Franklin gas field.

 Tullow and Eni fields

 Hewett

 The Hewett field (Blocks 48/29, 48/30, 52/4 and 52/5) has several reservoirs at relatively shallow depths: 3,000-4,200 ft (910–1280 m).
 The structure is a north-west to south-east anticline about 18 miles (29 km) long by three miles (4.8 km) wide.
 It is operated by Eni UK and comprises the complexes: Dawn, Big Dotty, and Deborah, and Delilah, Della and Little Dotty.
 It is owned 89.31% by Eni UK with Perenco owning the remaining 10.69%.
 It was discovered in October 1966 and production started in July 1969.
 It had initial recoverable reserves of 97 billion m^{3}.
 The Hewett field produced gas from four subsea reservoirs: Permian Rotliegendes sandstone, Permian Zechstein magnesian limestone, and Lower Triassic Lower Bunter shale and Upper Bunter sandstone.
 The Upper Bunter formation comprised sour (high sulphur) gas.
 This required the provision of sour gas treatment facilities at Bacton, before production from the Upper Bunter was suspended in 2000.
 Hewett has two 30-inch pipelines to Bacton (27.7 km and 32.8 km).
 It is the set of fields nearest to Bacton being 25 mi east of Great Yarmouth.
 It was run by Phillips Petroleum, which became ConocoPhillips, and then largely owned and run by Tullow Oil before being purchased by Eni UK.